a6-webm/CSpotV/plan.md

 any library song missing in the mapping is added.
 A spotify song id is attempted to be found, but if not it needs to be added manually afterwards any mapping missing from the library is removed

+#### new temp plan
+lib -> map with some id
+skip cause bad entry
+skip cause lib present in map

+for loop each map entry, if not in lib then delete it

 ### check
 takes a mapping csv, marks defunct spotify song id's with a flag